 Let’s start with the basics.
 Video game localization is the process of adapting a game so that players in different locations all feel as though the game was made for their particular region.
 It’s a simple-sounding concept that’s actually pretty complex, once you start looking at everything that’s involved.

-Localizing video games encompasses various language-related steps, such as the translation of the in-game dialogue and instructions, as well as technical processes, such as pulling the strings from your code and pushing them into a translation management system.
+Localizing video games encompass various language-related steps, such as the translation of the in-game dialogue and instructions, as well as technical processes, such as pulling the strings from your code and pushing them into a translation management system.